|

 Duties may vary based on area of assignment.
 The following are representative duties, it is not the intent to capture all duties performed by this classification.

-- Directly responsible for personnel matters within the Division, including hiring, promotions, progressive corrective action, training and development, annual performance appraisals, timekeeping/payroll, and related activities.
+- Oversees personnel matters within the Division, including hiring, promotions, progressive corrective action, training and development, annual performance appraisals, timekeeping/payroll, and related activities.

-- Responsible for contract, grant, procurement, facilities, vehicles, and budget administration; fiscal management and cost analysis; management of information systems; inventory and control of tangible equipment; and emergency management.
+- Administers contracts, grants, procurement, facilities, vehicles, and budget functions, including fiscal management, cost analysis, information systems management, inventory control of tangible assets, and emergency management.

 - Serves as a liaison between community stakeholders.